aiim-research/GRETEL/README.md

 GRETEL [1, 2] is an open source framework for Evaluating Graph Counterfactual Explanation Methods.
 It is implemented using the Object Oriented paradigm and the Factory Method design pattern.
 Our main goal is to create a generic platform that allows the researchers to speed up the process of developing and testing new Graph Counterfactual Explanation Methods.

-## Citation Request:
+## Welcomed Citations:

-Please cite our papers if you use GRETEL in your experiments:
+Please cite our papers if you use GRETEL in your projects:

 Mario Alfonso Prado-Romero and Giovanni Stilo.
 2022.
 GRETEL: Graph Counterfactual Explanation Evaluation Framework.
 In Proceedings of the 31st ACM International Conference on Information and Knowledge Management (CIKM '22).
-Association for Computing Machinery, New York, NY, USA. https://doi.org/10.1145/3511808.3557608
+Association for Computing Machinery, New York, NY, USA. [https://doi.org/10.1145/3511808.3557608](https://doi.org/10.1145/3511808.3557608)

 Mario Alfonso Prado-Romero, Bardh Prenkaj, and Giovanni Stilo.
 2023.
 Developing and Evaluating Graph Counterfactual Explanation with GRETEL.
 In Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining (WSDM '23).
-Association for Computing Machinery, New York, NY, USA, 1180–1183. https://doi.org/10.1145/3539597.3573026
+Association for Computing Machinery, New York, NY, USA, 1180–1183.  [https://doi.org/10.1145/3539597.3573026](https://doi.org/10.1145/3539597.3573026)

+Mario Alfonso Prado-Romero, Bardh Prenkaj, Giovanni Stilo, and Fosca Giannotti.
+2023.
+A Survey on Graph Counterfactual Explanations: Definitions, Methods, Evaluation, and Research Challenges.
+ACM Comput.
+Surv.
+Just Accepted (September 2023). [https://doi.org/10.1145/3618105](https://doi.org/10.1145/3618105)

 ```latex:
 @inproceedings{prado-romero2022gretel,